-- Eligibility for salary ceases is equal to the later of the date last worked plus 31 days or when sick leave days are completely exhausted. - If sick leave is not paid by the employer, the date sick leave would have been exhausted had the member been paid by the employer.
+- Eligibility for salary ceases is equal to the later of the date last worked plus 31 days or when sick, personal and/or vacation leave days are completely exhausted. - If sick leave is not paid by the employer, the date that sick, personal and/or vacation leave would have been exhausted had the member been paid by the employer.